abhishek-archlinux/AnimeWatch/README.md

 In ubuntu 14.04 only pyqt4 version can work

 sudo apt-get install python3 python3-pyqt4 python3-pycurl python3-urllib3 python3-pil python3-bs4 python3-lxml python3-psutil python3-taglib curl libnotify-bin mpv mplayer ffmpegthumbnailer sqlite3 python3-libtorrent

-~~PyQt5 version can't work on Ubuntu since qt5-webengine is not available on it as dependency.~~

 AnimeWatch-PyQt5 from version number 2.8.0-0 onwards can be installed on ubuntu (16.04 or higher) or any other distro which does not package qt5-webengine.
 In case qt5-webengine is not packaged in the distro, it will use qtwebkit in fallback mode.